 “The Last Lion” Volume III is Published

-Over 400 readers asked when we will see the third and final volume of William Manchester’s Churchill biography, The Last Lion: Winston Spencer Churchill, Defender of the Realm 1940-1965.
-Answer: Amazon was shipping copies as of mid-October 2012—only twenty-four years since Volume II!
+Over 400 readers asked when we would see the third and final volume of William Manchester’s Churchill biography.
+The Last Lion: Winston Spencer Churchill, Defender of the Realm 1940-1965 was last sequeled in 1988.
+Answer: Amazon was shipping copies in 2012—only twenty-four years since Volume II!

 Mr. Reid kindly asked me to proof the manuscript for Volume III, as did Mr. Manchester for Volume II.